litianqi/Ash/README.md

-# Ash (WIP)

-Ash is a mini game engine based on Vulkan.
-The plan is to learn and practice modern rendering technologies such as bindless, gpu driven, render graph (frame graph), mesh shader, ray tracing, etc. in it.
+Ash is a tiny game engine based on Vulkan.
+I use it as a playground for learning modern rendering techniques, such as bindless, GPU driven rendering, multithreaded rendering, frame graph (render graph), mesh shader, ray tracing, etc.

 ## Directory Structure